davit03/ClassificationPipeline/README.md

 -   `model.py`
 -   `run_pipeline.py`

-Additionally, there are 1 saved model
+Additionally, there are 2 saved model
 -   `model.pkl` - trained ML model
+-   `preprocessor.pkl` - preprocessing model

 ## Train mode
 In order to train a model on your data, use the following command